25 GMAT Test-Day Tips

 Never Leave Any Question Unanswered

-No matter what it takes, don’t let the clock time out on a section, leaving you with one or more unanswered questions.
+No matter what, don’t let time run out on a section, leaving you with one or more unanswered questions.

-Let’s say you lost your focus early in a section and have struggled to regain your concentration.
+Let’s say you lost your focus early in a section and struggled to regain your concentration.
 You’re finally on a roll, and you’re answering questions carefully and consistently.
-However, you look up and, to your horror, discover that you have just two minutes to answer 4 more questions.
+However, you look up and, to your horror, discover that you have just 2 minutes to answer 4 questions.
 What do you do?

 No matter what, do not leave any question unanswered.
-You might have to blindly guess one or two of those 4 remaining questions, but that strategy is generally better than not answering them.
-After all, you have a 20% chance of correctly guessing.
-So, you have a measurable chance of getting at least one of the questions correct.
+You might have to blindly guess 1 or 2 of those remaining questions, but that is better than not answering.
+After all, you have a 20% chance of guessing correctly.
+So, you have a measurable chance of getting at least 1 of the questions correct.

-Additionally, if you use those two remaining minutes strategically, you very well might find that, for some of the questions, you can eliminate one or more of the answer choices, thus increasing your chances of getting the questions right.
+Additionally, if you use those 2 minutes strategically, you might find that, for some questions, you can eliminate answer choices.
+Doing so increases your chances of getting the questions right.

 TTP PRO TIP:

-Often, students who perform below their goals on the GMAT say that they had a hard time with the first few questions and, as a result, lost their focus on the subsequent questions.
+Often, students who underperform on their GMAT say they had trouble with the first few questions.
+As a result, they lost their focus on subsequent questions.

 Of course, it would be desirable to recognize and easily solve the first few questions you encounter.
 However, if you can’t, or if the first few questions seem unusually abstract or difficult, don’t worry.

 Just keep your focus.
 Put your energy into the questions to come; don’t ever think back.
 Stay engaged.
-Even if you did in fact get the first few questions wrong, you could still earn a great GMAT score!
+Even if you did get the first few questions wrong, you can still earn a great GMAT score!

 KEY FACT:

-Even if you get the first few questions of any section wrong, you can still earn a great GMAT score.
+Even if you miss the first few questions of any section, you can still earn a great GMAT score.

 TTP PRO TIP:

-Although the breaks on the GMAT are short, you can leverage this time to relax, refuel, and refocus.
+Although the break on the GMAT is short, you can leverage this time to relax, refuel, and refocus.

 A positive attitude never hurt anyone.
 In fact, the power of positive thinking can go a long way toward helping you perform at your best.
 Start telling yourself that you own this test.